stefanMinch3v/AspAngularTemplate/README.md

 # AspAngularTemplate

 ### The template is provided without any design addons!
+### The poject emphasis mainly on showing the connection between Web APIs and Angular using Jwt authorization!

 ## The application consists of:
 *   RESTful API Backend using ASP.NET Core 2.1 Web API.